echiner/edem-mda-data-ingestion-and-nosql/Exercises/Exercise01/README.md

 It will be a guided exercise, while explaining the different concepts by the teacher.

-You will be using the directories in the `data` folder.
+You will be using the directories in the [`data`](../../data/) folder.
-At the end of the exercise the workflow should loook something like this:
+At the end of the exercise the workflow should look something like this:

 ![Workflow](../../img/exercise1.png)